marciot/mac68k-fujinet-serial/README.md

 The [Desk Accessory] presents the UI to the user, but the job of loading the drivers into memory is handled by "FujiSerialInit.c" in [FujiCommon].
 The file "FujiFloppyInit.c" handles the block I/O operations that establish a connection to the Pico.
-These files currently live in the [FujiCommon] directory because in the future it might be possible to have other means beside the desk accessory to load FujiNet drivers (such as via a System Extension).
 "LedIndicators.h" is a small library for drawing the status icons on the menu bar.
-It is written mostly in assembly to be very, very small and fast.
+It is written in assembly to be very, very small and fast.

+These files currently live in the [FujiCommon] directory because there is also a Macintosh test app in [FujiTests] that can be used for testing.
+It is capable of loading the drivers, independently of the Desk Accessory, while printing troubleshooting messages.

 There is a [linux] directory with tools that can be run on a Linux host for testing when connected to the Pico via USB.
 It demonstrates how to make a loopback device.

 [FujiNet project]: https://fujinet.online
 [FujiNet adapter]: https://github.com/djtersteegc/Apple-68k-FujiNet